r15hil/r15hil.github.io/docs/books/books.md

 📚 The Man in the High Castle: Philip K. Dick

-📚 Nexus: Yuval Noah Harari

 📚 Mahabharata: Interpreted and Retold by Krishna Dharma

+✅ Nexus: Yuval Noah Harari - September 2025 👍❤️

 ✅ Killers of the Flower Moon: David Grann - July 2025 🆗